alvcarpal/bc-ecommerce-recorder/README.md

 ### Custom Query Builder

+To address the design of queries, the decision is made to avoid using JPA/Hibernate directly to prevent n+1 queries in case there are multiple tables.
+It is understood that the data model will evolve in the future, and there is a possibility that the "Brand" table with company information may be imminent.

+Therefore, the choice is made to create more optimized native queries, which can initially be implemented in a custom interface as follows:

+    @Repository
+    public interface JpaPricesRepository extends JpaRepository<Prices, Long> {

+        @Query(value = "SELECT p.id, p.brand_id, p.product_id, p.price_list, p.start_date, p.end_date, p.price, p.currency, p.priority "
+                     + "FROM public.prices p "
+                     + "WHERE p.product_id = :productId "
+                     + "AND p.brand_id = :brandId "
+                     + "AND (:currentDate BETWEEN p.start_date AND p.end_date) "
+                     + "ORDER BY priority DESC "
+                     + "LIMIT 1", nativeQuery = true)
+        Prices findPriceByCriteria(@Param("productId") String productId,
+                                   @Param("brandId") String brandId,
+                                   @Param("currentDate") String currentDate);

+    }

+A decision has been made to go a step further, envisioning a future scenario in which many companies may want to know, at all times, the prices to apply to their products.
+Therefore, optimization and ease of adapting to new requirements have been prioritized.

+With a focus on enhanced scalability in the future, a proposal is set forth for the exercise, the implementation of a query generation engine enabling the creation of any complex query in a native and optimized manner.
+It is imperative to underscore that, for each case (component), a thorough analysis of the benefit-to-time ratio and estimated load must be conducted.
+In cases where a system does not foresee heavy loads or frequent changes, the solution suggested with JpaPricesRepository might prove sufficient.

 A custom criteria builder is created to build a dynamic SQL query construction engine.
 This allows defining new filters and queries at any time using the Composite structural pattern, following the SOLID open-close principle.

+The advantages are listed below:

+* In cases where numerous queries necessitate filters, the reuse of filters for new queries becomes possible, ensuring their functionality has already been established.
+* Avoiding the need for manual manipulation of native queries within the @Query clauses helps mitigate the risk of potential human errors.
+* It becomes easier to comprehend the applied queries, as simply observing the SQL/query construction provides a clear understanding of what is being assembled.

 ![](src/main/resources/img/composite_pattern.png)

+Image: Composite pattern

 1. SqlComposer<T> Class: An abstract class serving as the base component in the Composite pattern.
 It has a sqlBuilder field representing the SQL query builder (DefaultCustomQueryBuilder).